AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ### Updating a document

-The `find_one_and_update` method is used to update a single document in a collection.
+The `find_one_and_update` method is used to update a single document in a container.
 The method returns a dictionary object.

 ```python
 update_result = collection.find_one_and_update(